 The Most Valuable Pistols For Collectors

 Why do people collect pistols?
-Well, you could put that type of question to those who collect coins, stamps, rare books, or even butterflies, and if you ask one hundred of them, you’ll get about that many different responses.
-Simply put, certain individuals have developed a passion for something, like finding the most valuable pistols and often they can’t even give a concrete explanation as to why.
+Well, you could put that type of question to those who collect coins, stamps, rare books, or even butterflies.
+If you ask one hundred of them, you’ll get about that many different responses.
+Simply put, certain individuals have developed a passion for searching for something.
+Like finding the most valuable pistols and often they can’t even give a concrete explanation as to why.

-In the case of pistols, sophisticated collectors enjoy the challenge of finding the right ingredients in a handgun that makes it a special addition to their collection.
+In the case of pistols, sophisticated collectors enjoy the challenge of finding the right ingredients in a handgun.
+That blend of unusual spices makes it a special addition to their collection.
 Below are some of the most common traits they are seeking.

 Scarcity: If the demand for a pistol outpaces the supply of its production run, it will probably be a rare item, and those shortages will almost certainly increase its value.
 Since many of the most valuable pistols do not last for many years, age can also make them rare.
 Pistols that are scarce and have survived the test of time are typically prized by collectors.

 Condition: Along those lines, a handgun’s condition is a leading indicator of its collectability.
 A gun in pristine condition will usually be more valuable.
 Knowledgeable collectors will not be fooled by guns that have been buffed or modified to improve their condition.
 In other words, the pistol’s finish should match its age, or it could lose substantial value.

 Uniqueness: Any pistol that can claim to be the first to have come up with a certain feature will have greater value.
-Guns with early-production serial numbers will fetch higher prices, but, once again, any pistol that has been modified or customized will lose value, and collectors will mostly avoid them.
+Guns with early-production serial numbers will fetch higher prices.
+However once again, any pistol that has been modified or customized will lose value, and collectors will mostly avoid them.